Authors: Daniel Friar, Rafal Kwasny, Mike Swarbick-Jones and Martin Goodson

 Due to the lack of available labelled Twitter data, we trained a model to predict a toxic/non-toxic label on a dataset of Wikipedia comments from an open source dataset.
 This data was reduced to a binary toxic/non-toxic label and balanced to leave a 50/50 split across the two classes with a total of 32,450 training examples.
 The Evolution AI NLP platform was used to build a model to classify the data.
 Our text pre-processing engine was first used to clean the text data and restrict to the first 280 characters in order to make the model more suited to tweets, before being classified into the two classes, achieving 88% accuracy on a held-out test set.

 In order to test whether the model could identify toxic tweets correctly, we used our annotation platform to hand-label 1,500 tweets mentioning MPs as toxic/non-toxic, before reducing this to a balanced test dataset of 450 tweets.
 The trained model achieved 82% classification accuracy on this labelled data.
 Additionally, we verified that the model was not biased toward white or ethnic minority MPs by checking that it achieves similar accuracy, precision and recall across these groups, using 200 examples from the test dataset.
+We were thus able to demonstrate the effectiveness of the Evolution AI transfer learning algorithm on this task, requiring only ten hours of human labelling effort to train and test an effective toxic tweet classifier.

 Analysis of MP Twitter mentions